jms290/NMT/README.md

 ## Atlases in the NMT

 We provide the D99 atlas nonlinearly warped to the NMT.
-This atlas may be further warped to the single subject space (see Single-Subject Processing) or utilized in the NMT for ROI-based analyses.
+Atlases may be further warped to the single subject space (see Single-Subject Processing) or utilized in the NMT for ROI-based analyses.
 Use of the D99 atlas should be accompanied with the following citation:

 	Three-dimensional digital template atlas of the macaque brain Reveley, Gruslys, Ye, Glen, Samaha, Russ, Saad, Seth, Leopold, Saleem Cerebral Cortex, Aug 2016.

 Furthermore, we include the rigid, affine, and diffeomorphic (non-linear) tranformations to the NMT from the F99 template [here](https://afni.nimh.nih.gov/pub/dist/atlases/macaque/nmt/NMT_v1.2/volumetric_transformations/).
-An example command to align the F99 atlas to the NMT (using AFNI's 3dNwarpApply command) is provided below:
+An example command to align the F99 atlas to the NMT (using AFNI's [3dNwarpApply](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dNwarpApply.html) command) is provided below:

 ```bash
 3dNwarpApply -nwarp 'Macaque.F99UA1.LR.03-11_SurfVol_shft.1D \